Jackngl/pioneer_avr_lx83/README.md

 - HDMI inputs 1 → 5 (plus HDMI Cycle)
 - BD / Blu-ray
 - Adapter / Bluetooth port

+> Tip: the integration automatically queries `?RGBxx` when the AVR is on.
+Any labels configured on the receiver are merged in addition to the built-in list above.

 ## Automations